Many Jewish Australians have worked alongside First Nations Australians on a broad range of initiatives.

 Guests were given a pre-service talk by Rabbi Benjamin Elton that explained Jewish customs relating to Shabbat and then enjoyed blessings and dinner in the dining hall.

-The NSW Jewish Board of Deputies is a strong supporter of reconciliation with Indigenous Australians.
+The NSW Jewish Board of Deputies is a strong supporter of reconciliation with First Nations Australians.
 While president of the NSW Jewish Board of Deputies, Peter Wertheim delivered an address in 1997 during the height of the controversy over the Federal Government’s Wik legislation to a capacity audience.
-His remarks invoked Jewish history and appealed to Australians not to repeat the mistakes of the past by committing the crime of silence in the light of the overwhelming evidence of genocide suffered by the Aboriginal community.
-Wertheim established the NSW Jewish Board of Deputies Social Justice Committee, with a strong emphasis on Indigenous social justice issues.
+His remarks invoked Jewish history and appealed to Australians not to repeat the mistakes of the past by committing the crime of silence in the light of the overwhelming evidence of genocide suffered by the First Nations community.
+Wertheim established the NSW Jewish Board of Deputies Social Justice Committee, with a strong emphasis on First Nations social justice issues.
 Long-time community stalwart Jeremy Jones, also a supporter of reconciliation, was instrumental with leaders of other faith communities in establishing the Week of Prayer in 1993, which developed into the annual Reconciliation Week, May 27 to June 2.